Applied Materials is one of the world's largest suppliers of

 fabrication equipment to semiconductor, LCD and solar PV cell

 manufacturers.
-Applied's third quarter earnings were above the
+Applied's fourth quarter earnings were in-line with

-line with expectations.
-The proliferation of mobile devices,
+well.
+The proliferation of mobile devices, strength in mobility

 Applied Materials, Inc. (AMAT) is one of the world's largest